BloomTechBackend/bd-team-project-priyanka/project_documents/designdoc.md

 # 5. Proposed Architecture Overview

-*Describe broadly how you are proposing to solve for the requirements you described in Section 3.*

-*This may include class diagram(s) showing what components you are planning to build.*

-*You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements.*
+*We will use API Gateway and Lambda to create endpoints (`Get Nearby Available Doctors`, `Book an Appointment`, `Cancel an appointment`) that will handle getting the availability of doctors and based on that to create, and cancel appointment to satisfy user requirements.*

+*We will store the hospital details in a table in database.To get doctors, we will store list of doctors present in each department for each hospital.For simpler retrieval of doctors availability for a particular date, we will store the availability of doctors in a different table.We will store the appointment details in a different table.*

 # 6. API

-## 6.1.
-Public Models
+## 6.1. *Register User*

-*Define the data models your service will expose in its responses via your *`-Model`* package.
-These will be equivalent to the *`PlaylistModel`* and *`SongModel`* from the Unit 3 project.*
+* Accepts `POST` requests to `createUser/:email/:pwd`
+* email, pwd : Required Parameter
+* Accepts data to create a user account and save the user details in database.
+    * If user already exist, will throw a `EmailAlreadyRegisteredException`
+    * If email or pwd is Invalid, will throw a `InvalidInputException`
+![Client sends form to website Register page.Website Register page sends request to CreateUserActivity.The CreateUserActivity save the user in users database.](images/design_document/registeruserSD.png)

 ## 6.2. *Get Nearby Available Doctors*

-* Accepts `GET` requests to `/doctors/pincode?department?date`
+* Accepts `GET` requests to `/doctors/:pincode/:date/:department`
-* pincode, department, date : Required Parameter
+* pincode, date, department : Required Parameter
-* Accepts current location pincode and show all the available doctors on the particular date across all hospitals based on pincode.
+* Accepts pincode, date and show all the available doctors on the particular date across all hospitals based on pincode.
-    * If no pincode is given, will throw a `InvalidInputException`
+    * If pincode, date or department is not given, will throw a `InvalidInputException`
-## 6.2. *Get Hospital Details by hospital id*

-* Accepts `GET` requests to `/hospitals/id
-* id : Required Parameter
-* Accepts the hospital id and show the details of hospitals for the given hospital id.
+    * If no doctor is present, will throw a `NoDoctorPresentException`
-    * If no hospital is found, will throw a `NoHospitalFoundException`
+    * If no doctor is available on the date, will throw a `NoDoctorAvailableOnThisDateException`
+![Client sends  form to Website FindNearByDoctorsPage.Website FindNearByDoctorsPage sends a request to GetDoctorActivity.
+  GetDoctorActivity send request to hospitals database to get nearby doctors based on pincode and to doctor_availability database to get the availability of doctors.The database returns the List of nearby available doctors to GetDoctorActivity.
+GetDoctorActivity send the same to FindNearByDoctorsPage](images/design_document/get-nearbyDoctors-byAvailabilitySD.png)

 ## 6.3 *Book an Appointment*

-* Accepts `POST` requests to `/createappointment`
+* Accepts `POST` requests to `/createappointment/:doctorId/:date/:time`
+* doctorId. date. time : Required Parameter
-* Accepts data to create a new appointment with a given userid, doctorid, date.
+* Accepts data to create a new appointment with a given userid, doctorid, date, time.
   Returns a new appointment with unique id.
+   * If doctorId or date or time is not given, will throw a `InvalidInputException`
    * If doctorid is not found, will throw a `DoctornotfoundException`
    * If userid is not found, will throw a `Usernotfoundexception`
+![Client submits the create appointment form to the Website Book Appointment page.
+  The website BookAppointment page sends a create appointment request to the CreateAppointmentActivity.
+The CreateAppointmentActivity save the new appointment in the appointments database.](images/design_document/createappointmentSD.png)

-## 6.3 *Get Appointment Details*
+## 6.4 *Get Appointment Details*

-* Accepts `GET` requests to `appointmentid/userid`
+* Accepts `GET` requests to `appointments/userid`
+* userId : Required Parameter
-* Accepts appointment id and show the details of appointment for a particular user.
+* Accepts user id and show the details of appointment for the user.
-    * If appointmentid is not found, will throw a `AppointmentnotfoundException`
     * If userid is not found, will throw a `Usernotfoundexception`
+![Client visit the ShowAppointmentsPage on website.The website ShowAppointmentsPage sends a getAppointment request to getAppointmentActivity.The getAppointmentActivity call the appointments database to load the appointments for the Client.The appointments database returns a List<Appointment> to getAppointmentActivity.Then the website page show list of appointments to the Client.>](images/design_document/get-appointmentSD.png)

-## 6.4 *Cancel an appointment*
+## 6.5 *Cancel an appointment*

-* Accepts `DELETE` requests to `/appointment/id`
+* Accepts `DELETE` requests to `appointment/:doctorId/:date/:time`
-* id : Required parameter
+* doctorId,date,time : Required parameter
-* Accepts id and delete the appointment from database.
+* Accepts data and delete the appointment from database.
-  * If id is not found, will throw a `AppointmentnotfoundException`
+  * If appointment is not found, will throw a `AppointmentnotfoundException`
+  * If userId is not found, will throw a `UserNotFoundException`
+    ![Client submits the cancel appointment form to the Website CancelAppointment page.The website CancelAppointment page sends a delete appointment request to the CancelAppointmentActivity.
+The CancelAppointmentActivity delete the appointment from appointments database.](images/design_document/cancelappointmentSD.png)

 *(repeat, but you can use shorthand here, indicating what is different, likely primarily the data in/out and error conditions.
 If the sequence diagram is